cyupa/website/src/pages/help/get-started/projects/index.md

 weight: 1
 ---

 To get started with Dovetail, you’ll need to create a project.
-Projects contain groups of notes, tags, and insights, along with annotations and charts.
+Projects contain groups of notes, tags, and insights, along with highlights and charts.

 Teams, projects, groups, and notes / tags / insights exist in a hierarchy: